Stephanie Radok: Art practice

 Radok has held 21 solo exhibitions.

 Her work has been exhibited in group exhibitions from 1977, with an artwork in The Women’s Show held by the Women's Art Movement in Adelaide in 1977.
 A major survey exhibition titled The Sublingual Museum was held at the Flinders University Museum of Art in 2011.

 Radok is the co-author of a book published in 2007 on leading contemporary Australian jeweller Julie Blyfield.

 In 2012 Radok’s book An Opening: twelve love stories about art was published by Wakefield Press.
 It was long listed for the inaugural Stella Prize for writing by women, and was widely reviewed.

 "Radok shows how art reaches deeply into our lives in unexpected and ordinary ways: the tattered calendar cutting kept for decades and left behind in a photocopier, the postcard stuck to a laundry wall, or the persistent memory of something, seen perhaps only briefly, that alters one’s thinking utterly."
 Dr Michele McCrea, Transnational Literature.

 Radok’s second memoir, Becoming a Bird, was published in March 2021.
 Martin Edmond wrote "Radok in her wanderings keeps a weather-eye out for what grows outside galleries, beside footpaths, and in public gardens of all descriptions.
 Everywhere she goes she looks for weeds, sometimes defined as plants growing in the wrong place".
-In 2022 Radok wrote a piece of prose titled Under the Bed published in Heat.
 Under the Bed/Inventories 2020-2022, considered by Michelle de Kretser “ A simply glorious book," is Radok's third memoir, published in 2025.
 Radok was the inaugural winner of the Chapel Hill Horizons Art Prize 2025 for her painting on canvas titled, “It’s Morning!”